DevMountain/node-3-mini/README.md

   * Make sure to add `.env` to your `.gitignore`
 * Open your `.env` and add a variable named `SERVER_PORT` and set it to 3000.
 * Add a variable named `CONNECTION_STRING` that equals the URI connection string from your Heroku database.
-  * Make sure to add `?ssl=true` at end of your connection string.
   * There should be no quotes around the connection string.
 * Open `index.js`.
 * Destructure `CONNECTION_STRING` off of `process.env`.
-* Invoke massive and pass in the connection string by accessing the variable `CONNECTION_STRING`.
-This will return a promise.
+* Invoke massive and pass in a configuration object containing our connection string which we can access through the `CONNECTION_STRING` variable.
+This configuration object should also contain a nested object called ssl with one property, `rejectUnauthorized` set to false.
+By passing in this configuration object, massive will return a promise.
 Chain a `.then` that has one parameter called `dbInstance` and then returns `app.set('db', dbInstance)`.
 This will give our express application access to our database.

 ### Solution